Morganfp/Maze-Solver/README.md

 # MazeSolver
-A program which uses recursion to solve a maze.
-The program will mark bad paths with B and successful paths with *
+A program that utilizes recursion and multidimensional arrays to solve a maze.
+The program will mark bad paths with a 'B' and successful paths with a *.